atenger/gmfc101/README.md

 - Uses OpenAI GPT-4-turbo for answer generation
 - Designed to support educational or media content archives

-This repo includes the core bot logic and sample data to help you run and extend it.
+This repo is the actual repo that GMFC101 runs on, and includes core bot logic and sample data to help you customize it or extend it for your use.

 ---